Amazon FBA services

 While acknowledging the retailer’s disruptive impact on the field and its supply chain and logistics expansion, only six of the 3PL executives consider Amazon a 3PL already.

 With an enormous fulfillment and distribution infrastructure, the company can provide its customers with a full range of logistics services.
 In addition, smaller companies can depend on Amazon DBA to manage their virtual supply chain.

 Amazon has been investing in transportation companies and developing its system of delivery.
 This may be a sign of what’s to come as Amazon FBA may expand into the for-hire transportation market.

 Amazon Supply has made a bold move to target the business-to-business market.
 This strategic move will likely pull customers away from traditional 3PLs.

 Amazon is a company that is not interested in the pressure of the investment community for them to release their earnings.
 So far, they have released minimal to no earnings for us.
 That, coupled with investors’ tolerance for Amazon’s continued involvement in diverse activities ranging from diapers to drones, would seem to give Bezos the freedom to pursue acquisitions in the 3PL.

-Amazon can become a major player in the 3PL industry with a series of strategic acquisitions and business alliances.
+Through strategic acquisitions and business alliances, Amazon FBA can become a major player in the 3PL industry.
 We’ve seen this happen before when private equity companies orchestrated moves, such as when Apollo Capital built CEVA Logistics.

-Evidently, Amazon may full well decide not to go through that path.
+Amazon FBA may fully well decide not to go through that path.
 Amazon’s investors are now reportedly looking for increased profits.
-They’re getting impatient and with the company’s recent performance not up to par, it’s not hard to see why.
+They’re getting impatient, and with the company’s recent performance not up to par, it’s not hard to see why.
 This may force the company into a less aggressive expansion posture, which is good news for the 3PL community.